The Great British Bake Off stars and their beautiful kitchens

 Sandro Farmhouse

 Sandro Farmhouse quickly became a culinary pin-up when he starred on series 13 of Bake Off, which aired in 2022.
 Fans loved his visually impressive bakes, which were often infused with flavours from his Angolan heritage.
-A finalist, Sandro lost the crown to Syabira Yusoff, but that didn't stop him.
+A finalist, Sandro lost the crown to Syabira Yusoff, but that didn't stop him from baking.

 Now a popular Instagram content creator, Sandro also has a recipe book, Good Vibes Baking, and regularly posts videos of his amazing bakes on social media.